-There is only one testing facility in the UK that can be used as part of the accreditation process and that was previously fully utilised pre COVID.
+There is only one testing facility in the UK that can be used as part of the accreditation process and that is currently booked up until December 2019.

-Currently, there are limited retrofit solutions accredited for coach types.
+Currently, there are only three retrofit solutions accredited for coach types - the Volvo B9R, DAF PR265 and Scania K360.
 CPT estimates that there are over 20 types of coach chassis/engine that would require solutions.
 Even when coach retrofit solutions are approved, there is likely to be capacity constraint within the retrofit market.

 Presently, many coach operators who would like to retrofit to Euro VI standards are unable to - although this situation will improve through time.
-There further enhances the case for a blanket sunset period for the coaching sector or a phased approach.
+There is a very strong case for a blanket sunset period for the sector or a phased approach.